 So, I wonder, are the fruits of the Spirit also not all of equal value in all men?

-The fruit I might most value, because it is most rare in my life,
+The fruit of the Spirit I might value most, because it is most rare in my life,

-Conversely, the fruit of gentleness may grow more naturally there, so though it may be considered of high value to another, in my life does God see it of less value, because it comes more easily, more naturally?
+Conversely, the fruit of gentleness may grow more naturally there, so though it may be considered of great value to another, could it be that God sees it of less value in me, because it came more easily, more naturally?

 Could it be that not all fruit is of equal value?

 when I ask the Lord of the Harvest to develop that fruit in me,

 and the weeds that would choke it out,